lukeify/notes/WebExtensions.md

 #### [`declarativeNetRequest.updateStaticRules`][1]

-Allows a web extension to enable or disable individual static rules, which could be useful to allow a user to toggle pre-provided rules according to their preferences.
+Allows a web extension to enable or disable individual static rules, which could be useful to allow a user to toggle <span data-nospell>pre-provided</span> rules according to their preferences.
 Supposedly implemented in Chrome 111 (associated GitHub ticket), with [chromium tests here][2].
 However, doesn't actually appear to work in the real-world—static rules that are disabled via this method call continue to be registered with the `declarativeNetRequest` API and continue to work.
 Programmatically though, the API seems to function correctly to the point where the unit tests implemented in Chromium obviously pass.